jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Efficiency is doing things right; effectiveness is doing the right things.
+Life is a travelling to the edge of knowledge, then a leap taken.
-- Peter Drucker
+- Laurence J. Peter

-Updated on: [10/31/2022]
+Updated on: [11/1/2022]
 <!-- #quoteEnd -->
 </pre>